javorszky/wp-rewrites-tester/README.md

 The tests are not complete, and there are a lot of caveats.
 I'm hoping the community would be able to provide more help with this.

+## How to use this

+First make sure you have all the prerequisites installed and available.

+Then after cloning this repository you'll need two terminal windows.

+In the first one you'll start one of the environments using one of the make targets.

+In the other you'll start the tests against the running WordPress instance.

+### Make targets

+1. `up-ms-subfolder-unit`: Starts WordPress running behind Unit in multisite subfolder mode.
+For this to be successful you need to build the images first.
+See the [docker/unit/](docker/unit/) folder for the makefiles.

 ## Prerequisites

 ### Locally